Trajectory data

 Class representing a 1-D trajectory with various data fields and metadata.

-The “various fields” include a base set of trajectory fields, one value per trajectory point and a base set of metadata fields, one value per trajectory, plus optional additional per-point or metadata fields added by adding field sets to the trajectory.
+The “various fields” include a base set of pointwise fields, one value per trajectory point and a base set of trajectory fields, one value per trajectory, plus optional additional pointwise or per-trajectory fields added by adding field sets to the trajectory.
+(These additional fields may be indexed by chemical species and/or LTO thrust mode as well as trajectory and point index.
+This is needed to record emissions information.)

-Initialized with a fixed number of points and an optional name.
+Initialized either empty for construction be appending points or with a fixed number of points, and an optional name.

 The name is used for labelling trajectories within trajectory sets (and NetCDF files).

-All per-point data and per-trajectory metadata fields included in every trajectory by default are taken from the BASE_FIELDS dictionary above.
-Other per-point and metadata fields may be added using the add_fields method.
+All pointwise data and per-trajectory fields included in every trajectory by default are taken from the BASE_FIELDS dictionary above.
+Other fields may be added using the add_fields method.

 Copy data from one point to another within the trajectory.